anja-schulz-dhs/LiaWorkshop_Anja-Anja/README.md

 Shaaruddin, J., & Mohamad, M. (2017).
 Identifying the effectiveness of active learning strategies and benefits in curriculum and pedagogy course for undergraduate TESL students.
 Creative Education, 8(14), 2312-2324.

 Sweller, J.; Ayres, P. & Kalyuga, S. (2011).
 Cognitive Load Theory.
 New York: Springer Science+Business Media LLC.

+Taylor, L., & Clark, S. (2010).
+Educational design of short, audio-only podcasts: The teacher and student experience.
+Australasian Journal of Educational Technology, 26 (3), 386-399.

 Wisniewski, B., Zierer, K., & Hattie, J. (2020).
 The power of feedback revisited: A meta-analysis of educational feedback research.
 Frontiers in psychology, 10, 487662.